 We at JACDEC all agreed that its time for a next-level approach in measuring the safety of air-operators throughout the world.
 For thirteen years we focussed very much on the accident/incident history of each carrier and disregarded the variety of other influential parameters such as systemic operational risks.
 We found 2017 is the perfect year to start a new method of measuring safety by making full use of our extensive and steadily growing database where we stored over 14,000 single occurrences in civil air-transportation.
 In addition, we are doing all we can to bundle up all other safety-related factors such as whether an airline has passed a safety audit or whether the country it operates in is able to provide adequate safety oversight or what systemic risks to its everyday operations are prevailing.
 We also decided it is time to say goodbye to the way we used to present our Index.
 A three-digit decimal number is no longer suitable to provide a clear and comprehensible depiction of an airline’s safety state.
 We agreed to express airline safety in a new way, a percentage number.

-We have 3 main categories which impacts the Risk Index:
+We have 3 main categories which have an impact on the Risk Index:

 1) the Accident / Incidents,